Konstantin Leontiev: Life

 In 1861, he carried off a local Crimean girl, the daughter of a Greek merchant, from Feodosiya, eventually marrying her.

 He later lived in various Ottoman towns as a Russian consular agent, devoting his leisure time to writing oriental fiction on many themes, some of which included a condemnation of anti-homosexuality and implied that he may have been bisexual.
-In the summer of 1871, after praying to the Virgin Mary, he was cured of cholera and dysentery and promised Her to take monastic vows.
-Later that fall, he moved to the Russian monastery on Mount Athos.
+In the summer of 1871, after praying to the Virgin Mary, he was cured of cholera and dysentery and promised her he would take monastic vows.
+Later that autumn, he moved to the Russian monastery on Mount Athos.
 In 1880, he moved to the censorship department in Moscow, where he published several acclaimed analyses of Leo Tolstoy's novels.

 Seven years later, he secretly took the tonsure at the Optina monastery, famous for its startsy.
 He died as a monk in the Troitse-Sergiyeva Lavra.

+Leontiev died on 24 November 1891 in Sergiyev Posad from pneumonia.

 Works and political thought

 Leontiev's most remarkable book is a volume of essays, The East, Russia, and Slavdom (1885–1886).
 Like Nikolay Danilevsky and Fyodor Dostoyevsky before him, he was ill at ease with the Western consumer society and the cult of material prosperity.
 Leontiev regarded traditional Russian Byzantinism as a blessing and a strong antidote against further liberalisation of the country's society.
 His aesthetic and political theories had some similarities to those of Friedrich Nietzsche and Oswald Spengler.
 Preceding the latter's theory of the cyclical nature of civilizations and The Decline of the West by several decades, Leontiev proposed that all societies undergo a state of flowering and increasing complexity followed by one of "secondary simplification", decay and, ultimately, death.
 Leontiev felt that the West had reached the beginning of secondary simplification.
+In politics, Leontiev was a supporter of tsarist absolutism and the rule of the aristocratic gentry in Russia and vehemently criticized other Slavophiles who he believed had fallen to "utopianism" for supporting the emancipation of the serfs in the 1860s.
+According to him, all great religions were ‘‘doctrines of pessimism sanctioning suffering, wrongs, and the injustices of life on earth.”

-A pessimist, Leontiev made several predictions that turned out to come true.
-He prophesied that in the 20th century, there would be a bloody revolution in Russia led by an "anti-Christ" that would be socialist and tyrannical in nature and whose rulers would wield even more power than their tsarist predecessors.
-He said, "Socialism is the feudalism of the future".
+A pessimist, during the final years of his life Leontiev lost his faith in humanity’s ability to create a distinctive new cultural type.
+In his catastrophic predictions, he prophesied that in the 20th century, there would be a bloody revolution in Russia led by an "anti-Christ" that would be socialist and tyrannical in nature and whose rulers would wield even more power than their tsarist predecessors.
+He said, "Socialism is the feudalism of the future."
 He felt that only the harshest reaction could prevent that scenario.

-He also predicted that Germany would grow strong enough to fight up to two wars against Russia and that China also would eventually threaten Russia's power.
-He also claimed that technology would one day lead to universal destruction.